 Following the departure of the Popes, Chateauneuf du Pape’s castle came under the control of the bishops, during which time many of the buildings were sadly allowed to deteriorate.
 Then, in the 16th century, the Wars of Religion erupted between French Protestants, known as Huguenots, and Roman Catholics.
 During the conflict, Chateauneuf du Pape was occupied for several months, and in 1563, the protestant forces pillaged the castle and damaged many of its important artifacts.

-Over the centuries, Chateauneuf du Pape’s importance continued to decline, albeit its vineyards remained a vital part of overall wine production in Provence.
-During the 17th century, the remaining damaged buildings of the castle were exploited to build houses in the surrounding village, and by the era of the French Revolution, the castle was left derelict.
+Over the centuries, Chateauneuf du Pape’s importance continued to decline, albeit its vineyards remained a vital part of Provence’s overall wine production.
+During the 17th century, the castle’s remaining damaged buildings were exploited to build houses in the surrounding village.
+By the era of the French Revolution, the castle was left derelict.
 Yet, by the 18th century, Chateauneuf du Pape had earned a formidable reputation throughout Europe for the high quality of its wines, which were exported to many markets, including the UK, Belgium, and Germany.

 However, by the mid-19th century, Chateauneuf du Pape’s formerly magnificent castle was in ruins.
 Its salvation came in 1982 when what remained was classified as a Historical Monument, forbidding further destruction or exploitation of its remaining structures and artifacts.
-It is during this period that the Phylloxera epidemic struck Chateauneuf du Pape with a vengeance, destroying many of the vineyards until barely more than 200 hectares were left.
+During this period, the Phylloxera epidemic struck Chateauneuf du Pape with a vengeance, destroying many of the vineyards until barely more than 200 hectares were left.
 Growers abandoned their livelihood in droves, and it was not until after the First World War that the area’s fortunes rebounded.

 During the Second World War, the remains of Chateauneuf du Pape’s castle were occupied by Nazi forces, which used it as an observation post.
-As the war drew to a close and the allies advanced on their position, they attempted to blow up the remaining buildings, but only succeeded in destroying the northern half of the tower.
+As the war drew to a close and the allies advanced on their position, they attempted to blow up the remaining buildings and succeeded in destroying the northern half of the tower.